 The N-IAS Series are part of the LSEC CyberSecurity Experts from Home Webinar activities have been created to support our Cybersecurity communities of experts and our manufacturing, operators of essential services such as transport, healthcare and logistics, and other industrial relations specifically to learn about ongoing evolutions of challenges to protect our connected manufacturing systems, industrial control systems and industrial automation.
 The scheduled annual N-IAS event has been transposed into & series of Webinars continuing on a weekly basis.

 Registrations : Industrial Automation Security & Industrial Control Security continued : *

 Up & Coming Sessions :

-Session 11 : Industrial CyberSecurity : Securing Internet Connected Devices and Hardening Industrial Systems - NIS and Industrial Automation Security - Manufacturing CyberSecurity
+Session 11 : January 20th Industrial CyberSecurity Standards and Certifications : Securing Internet Connected Devices and Hardening Industrial Systems - NIS and Industrial Automation Security - Manufacturing CyberSecurity

 Session 8 : Industrial Cybersecurity Network Security and Devices : A security-ready IT inventory, Maarten Saeys, Lansweeper